cassinyio/SwarmSpawner/README.md

 ```

 ##### Mount a named volume
-With mounts your are going to mount a Docker Volume inside the container.
+With `'type':'volume'` you mount a Docker Volume inside the container.
 If the volume doesn't exist it will be created.

 ```python